E. G. Marshall

 Everett Eugene Grunz (June 18, 1914 - August 24, 1998), known professionally as E. G. Marshall, was an American actor.
-One of the first group selected for the new Actors Studio, by 1948, Marshall had performed in major plays on Broadway.
+One of the first group of actors selected for the new Actors Studio, Marshall, by 1948, had performed in major plays on Broadway.

 Among his film roles, Marshall is perhaps best known as the unflappable and analytical Juror 4 in Sidney Lumet's courtroom drama 12 Angry Men (1957).
 He starred in the CBS legal drama The Defenders, played the President of the United States in Superman II (1980), and Nazi collaborator Henri Denault on the CBS prime-time drama Falcon Crest in 1982.
 Marshall was also known as the host of the radio drama series CBS Radio Mystery Theater (1974–1982).

 Early life

 Marshall was born Everett Eugene Grunz in Owatonna, Minnesota, the son of Hazel Irene (née Cobb) and Charles G. Grunz.
 During his life, he chose not to reveal what "E. G." stood for, saying that it stood for "Everybody's Guess."
 The U.S. Social Security Claims Index states that he was listed with the Social Security Administration in June 1937 as Everett Eugene Grunz, and in December 1975 as E.G. Marshall.

 Marshall claimed in interviews in later life to have attended both Carleton College and the University of Minnesota, but there is no evidence that he ever attended either institution, or had attended college at all.